 - Set up a community, if not already done

 - Create a custom field on Accounts for Price List

 - Create a Store object and a store record within it

-To install the cloned template
+To install the SDK and dependent libraries

 - Open the code of the template.